Music is a universal language that embodies one of the highest forms of creativity.

 At South Camberley, children learn to sing and to use their voices for a variety of purposes, including performances to parents in school and at locations such as Princes Hall Theatre, within our local community and during assemblies.
 Our school choir has even had the privilege of singing at Young Voices – an enormous collaborative concert which fills the 02 Arena!

-At our school, we employ specialist music teachers to teach some parts of our curriculum so that children receive expert teaching.
-This supports us in offering a diverse and truly exciting learning experience for the children.
-Our specialists teach pupils in their classes to play the ukulele and they even transport them to Africa where they are taught how to play djembe drums!
+Our specialists teach pupils in their classes to play the ukulele and guitar, and they even transport them to Africa where they are taught how to play djembe drums!
 We are so proud of our achievements that we have even performed them in the Camberley Carnival and held concerts for our parents to enjoy!
-As we move into Key Stage 2, pupils create and produce music through Garage Band, learning how to mix and create unique and exciting new sounds.
+As we move into Key Stage 2, pupils learn to play the saxophone, a fun versatile woodwind instrument and a great way for children to start learning about various styles of music, including classical, pop and jazz.

 Alongside our specialist provision, we follow the acclaimed Charanga music scheme which offers opportunities for pupils to enjoy and participate in music which spans a broad range of genres, from gospel to rock.